FAQ

 Is OpenBoot free?

-Yes — free and open source (MIT license).
-Create configs, use snapshot, share setups, all at no cost.
-Team management features (org accounts, access controls) are on the roadmap and may have paid tiers.
+Yes.
+Free and open source (MIT license).
+Create configs, snapshot your setup, share with your teamâno cost.
+Team management features (org accounts, access controls) might have paid tiers later.

 Why not just use Homebrew directly?